 The answer to both improving personalization and producing more and better content is in AI.
 By analyzing customer data, machine-learning algorithms enable marketers to offer a hyper-personalized customer experience.

 2. Dynamic Pricing

-Providing discounts is a surefire way to increase sales, but some customers will buy with a smaller discount, or if there is no discount at all.
+Providing discounts is a surefire way to accelerate sales, but some customers will buy with a smaller discount, or if there is no discount at all.